cggh/biipy/README.md

 # biipy
+== About
-Docker image for bioinformatics analysis.
+Docker image for *bi*oinformatics *i*n *py*thon.

+Includes a number of popular libraries and dependencies for genetic data analysis in ipython.
+See Dockerfile for details.

+== Run

 To run: